Post

 • Supports light and dark themes

-• At the time of theme transition, features like MathJax or Mermaid were not natively supported by the Minimal Mistakes theme and had to be added through customization, but the Chirpy theme natively supports these.
-Although the customization wasn’t much, it’s still a minor advantage.
+• At the time of theme transition, features like MathJax and Mermaid were not natively supported by the Minimal Mistakes theme and had to be added through customization, but the Chirpy theme supports these natively.
+Of course, the customization wasn’t much, but it’s still a minor advantage.

 3. Creating GitHub Repository, Building and Deploying